apache/skywalking/docs/en/protocols/README.md

 1. **Trace Data Protocol** is out of wire data, agent/SDK uses this to send traces and metrics to skywalking or other compatible backend.

-Header protocol have two formats for compatible.
-Using v2 in default.
-* [Cross Process Propagation Headers Protocol v2](Skywalking-Cross-Process-Propagation-Headers-Protocol-v2.md) is the new protocol for in-wire context propagation, started in 6.0.0-beta release.
-It will replace the old **SW3** protocol in the future, now both of them are supported.
+[Cross Process Propagation Headers Protocol v2](Skywalking-Cross-Process-Propagation-Headers-Protocol-v2.md) is the new protocol for in-wire context propagation, started in 6.0.0-beta release, older protocol is no longer supported.
-* [Cross Process Propagation Headers Protocol v1](Skywalking-Cross-Process-Propagation-Headers-Protocol-v1.md) is for in-wire propagation.
-By following this protocol, the trace segments in different processes could be linked.

-Since SkyWalking v6.0.0-beta, SkyWalking agent and backend are using Trace Data Protocol v2, and v1 is still supported in backend.
+Since SkyWalking v6.0.0-beta, SkyWalking agent and backend are using Trace Data Protocol v2.
-* [SkyWalking Trace Data Protocol v2](Trace-Data-Protocol-v2.md) define the communication way and format between agent and backend
+[SkyWalking Trace Data Protocol v2](Trace-Data-Protocol-v2.md) define the communication way and format between agent and backend.
-* [SkyWalking Trace Data Protocol v1](Trace-Data-Protocol-v1.md).
-This protocol is used in old version.
-Still supported.

 ### Service Mesh probe protocol